-Raymond F. Akers Jr., Ph.D., age 57, has been Executive Chairman of the Board since December 31, 2009 and was appointed Secretary on August 5, 2013.
+Raymond F. Akers Jr., Ph.D., Chief Scientific Director, Secretary & Vice Chairman, age 58

+Prior to serving as Vice Chairman of the Board, Dr. Akers served as Executive Chairman of the Board from December 31, 2009 through April 22, 2016.
+Dr. Akers was appointed Secretary on August 5, 2013.
+On April 22, 2016, the Company appointed Dr. Akers as Chief Scientific Director of the Company and granted him the title of Co-Founder.
 Dr. Akers founded the Company in 1989.
 He has over 25 years of experience in the diagnostics industry having co-founded Drug Screening Systems, Inc., a publicly listed company, in 1987, and Akers Medical Technology Inc. in 1984.
-He was Chief Executive Officer and vice president of research and development of Drug Screening Systems, Inc. until the sale of that company in 1989 and served as President and Chief Executive Officer of Akers Medical Technology Inc. until 1987.
+He was Chief Executive Officer and Vice President of Research and Development of Drug Screening Systems, Inc. until the sale of that company in 1989 and served as President and Chief Executive Officer of Akers Medical Technology Inc. until 1987.